gozdeydd/gozdeydd/README.md

 ## 👩‍💻 About Me

-I'm a passionate Data Science and Analytics professional with a keen interest in AI, spatial data science, and data engineering.
+I'm a passionate Data professional with a keen interest in AI, spatial data science, and data engineering.
 Additionally, I've recently completed a Java EE 7 course offered by Oracle.
 With experience in creating predictive models, conducting data analysis, and engineering data solutions, I thrive on delivering data-driven solutions.
 Exploring new technologies excites me, and I enjoy applying my expertise to projects that challenge my creativity and analytical skills.

 - 🌱 I'm currently learning **Java, Python, R **.